A Local's favourite Volcanic Craters in Iceland

 Purkhólar

-A short hike up to the crater will reveal very colourful lava - red and pink and yellow.
-The crater itself is not very visible, but in one spot you will notice how the lava flowed.
-And you will have a lovely view; here you are by the roots of the magical Snæfellsjökull glacier.
+A short hike up to the crater will reveal very colourful lava: red, pink, and yellow.
+The crater itself is not very visible, but in one spot, you will notice how the lava flowed.
+And you will have a lovely view; here you are at the base of the magical Snæfellsjökull glacier.

 Purkhólar crater Snæfellsnes